Welcome to the 26th annual Providence Portland To Coast Walk Relay!

 The Brian O'Dell Band 12:45-3:45pm

-The Race Pace Survey asks participants to provide a time from a race they've participated in during 2013 or 2012.
+The Race Time Survey asks participants to provide a time from a race they've participated in during 2015 or 2014.
 Because not every walker participates in 10K races, the survey allows for participants to enter times from 5K,10K, Half and Full Marathon distances and times.
 If you've never walked in a sanctioned race, participants can conduct a time trial on their own.
 We encourage walkers to use a local track and time themselves at a rigorous pace for a minimum of 3 miles.

 List of the information you'll be asked to provide: